 PROJECTS & ACTIVITIES

-TEACHING RESOURCES.
-We publish freely-available resources for promoting gender-fair teaching lessons at universities.
-Recently, we are also collaborating with elementary school teachers to visualize the effect of climate change on freshwater ecosystems from a gender perspective.
+EDUCATIONAL RESOURCES.
+We publish freely available resources to promote gender-fair teaching practices at universities.
+Recently, we have also begun collaborating with elementary school teachers to teach children about the effect of climate change on freshwater ecosystems through ecofeminist lens.
 PUBLICATIONS.
-We publish scientific articles aiming to assess the barriers that women have to face during the scientific career and propose guidelines to achieve gender equity in science.
-Most recent publications are Sánchez-Montoya et al. (2016), Lupon et al. (2021), Catalán et al. (2023) and Mendoza-Lera et al. (2023).
-We also participated in the book Mujer y agua: una relación natural.
+We publish scientific articles that assess the barriers women face in their scientific careers and propose guidelines for achieving gender equity in science.
+Recent publications include Sánchez-Montoya et al. (2016), Lupon et al. (2021), Catalán et al. (2023) and Mendoza-Lera et al. (2023).
+We also contributed to the book Mujer y agua: una relación natural.
 OUTREACH.
-We give seminars or participate in round tables at different universities and research institutions of Europe.
-In addition, most of our group members give talks at primary and high schools of Spain to celebrate the International Day of Women and Girls in Science. |
+We conduct seminars and participate in round tables at universities and research institutions across Europe.
+Additionally, many of our members give talks at primary and secondary schools in Spain to celebrate the International Day of Women and Girls in Science. |

 |